orvice/kube-mcp/README.md

 ## Overview

-kube-mcp is a Kubernetes Management Control Plane (MCP) server that provides a set of tools for managing and interacting with Kubernetes clusters.
+kube-mcp is a Kubernetes MCP server that provides a set of tools for managing and interacting with Kubernetes clusters.

 ## Supported Commands